 This fresh and tangy avocado green goddess dressing is such a treat!
-It is easy and quick to prepare and simply made by combining vegan yogurt, avocado, plenty of fresh herbs, garlic, lemon juice and green onion.
+It is easy and quick to prepare and simply made by combining plant-based yogurt, avocado, plenty of fresh herbs, garlic, lemon juice and green onion.
 It makes for an incredibly flavorful dairy-free creamy sauce you will want to add over anything and everything!
+100% vegan and naturally gluten-free.

 It's tangy, cool, creamy, thick and filled with fresh herby flavors.
 Also super easy-to-make and comes together within 10 minutes.
-You can use it as a dip, salad vinaigrette, green buddha bowl topping sauce, roasted vegetable dressing, sandwich sauce, grilled tofu garnishing and so much more!
-It's simply the best refreshing creamy sauce to bring so many meals back to life.
+You can use it as a dip, salad vinaigrette, to top green buddha bowls, as a dressing for roasted vegetables, to use in sandwiches, to garnish grilled tofu and so much more!
+It's simply the best refreshing creamy sauce to boost so many meals with tons of amazing flavor.
 You will want to drizzle it on just about everything!

 Plus, look at that vibrant green look, don't you want to just dig in?

 And the best part is not only does it have that extra rich texture that will make you go for more, but it is made using only good-for-you ingredients!
-Yes, yes!
-No mayo, no sour cream, no oil, no dairy - BUT- hello naturally-rich-in-fat avocado and creamy tangy vegan yogurt.
+No mayo, no sour cream, no oil, no dairy.
+It is made instead using rich in healthy fats avocado and creamy tangy vegan yogurt.
+Makes for a lighter sauce you can feel good about.

 The classic green goddess dressing was first created in the 1920' by a chef at the Palace Hotel in San Francisco, California.
 It was made to honor the actor George Arliss after his role in the play "Green Goddess".

-Nowadays, you will find green-goddess-everything like smoothies, bowls, salads, pasta, etc.
+Nowadays, you will find green-goddess-everything like smoothies, bowls, salads and pasta!

-Making an avocado green goddess dressing that's vegan
+Making a vegan version of an avocado green goddess salad dressing

 A classic green goddess dressing is usually made using mayonnaise (or sour cream), anchovies, herbs, lemon juice and black pepper.
-You will find many variations to the traditional recipe with the addition of greek yogurt or even some eggs or buttermilk.
-All this sounds not that vegan-friendly, right?
+You will find many variations to the traditional recipe with the addition of Greek yogurt or even some eggs or buttermilk.
+Not that vegan-friendly!

 Ingredients you'll need

-- Vegan yogurt: I used the Greek style almond yogurt from Kite Hill.
+- Vegan yogurt: I used the Greek-style almond yogurt from Kite Hill, but use any vegan yogurt you like.
+Make sure it is unsweetened and unflavored!

-As a side note, I tested with and without the nutritional yeast and although a green goddess sauce don't have a cheesy flavor, I found that the nutritional added a deeper flavor with hints of a dairy taste.
+- Nutritional yeast: optional.
+Although a green goddess sauce doesn't have a cheesy flavor, I found that the nutritional added a deeper flavor with hints of a dairy taste.
 You can omit it if you don't have it though.

 This sauce will be ready within 10 minutes with minimal chopping as everything goes in the food processor.
 So, it is more of a matter of gathering the ingredients together, then a quick blend and done, super easy!